hjoliver/cylc-flow/cylc-reset.md

 # `cylc reset [options] [TASK(S)]`

-Command for manual manipulation of task prerequisites and outputs.
+Command for manual manipulation of task prerequisites, outputs, and completion.

-- Replaces `cylc set-outputs`, and the proposed `cylc set-prerequisites`
+Replaces `cylc set-outputs` (and the proposed `cylc set-prerequisites`) and makes `cylc remove` obsolete.
-- Makes `cylc remove` obsolete

 ## Background

 A "prerequisite" is a dependence on other task outputs, not on xtriggers etc.

-A task gets spawned when its first prerequisite gets satisfied (or immediately, out to the runahead limit, if it has no prerequisites at all).
+A task gets spawned when its first prerequisite is satisfied (or immediately out to the runahead limit if it has no prerequisites).

 To "spawn" means to create a new task proxy in the scheduler task pool.
-Either the main pool, if all of the prerequisites are satisfied; or the hidden pool if they are only partially satisfied (hidden tasks are not considered "real" yet, they're just a way to keep track of partially satisfied prerequisites).
+Either the main pool (aka `n=0` window); or the hidden pool if there are other unsatisfied prerequisites (this is just how we keep track of partially satisfied prerequisites).

-## Effect of manually setting a prerequisite
+## Effect of manually setting a prerequisite satisfied

-This spawns the target task with the specified prerequisite satisfied.
-Or if the task was already spawned, it just updates its prerequisites.
+Spawn the target task with the specified prerequisite satisfied; or update its prerequisite if already spawned.

-## Effect of manually setting an output
+## Effect of manually setting an output to completed

-This spawns downstream child tasks that depend on the specified output, with their corresponding prerequisites satisfied.
-Or if any of the child tasks were already spawned, it just updates their prerequisites.
+Spawn child tasks that depend on the output, with the corresponding prerequisite satisfied; or update prerequisites if already spawned.

 ### Implied outputs

-Implied outputs should also be set, e.g.:
+When an output gets completed, we should also complete any implied outputs.
 - started implies submitted
-- custom outputs imply started and submitted
+- succeeded implies started, and all expected custom outputs
-- failed implies started and submitted (but not custom outputs)
+- failed implies started, but not custom outputs
-- succeeded implies expected custom outputs, plus started and submitted

-(See Questions below, for possibly unsetting implied outputs)

-If all expected outputs are completed, the task will be removed as complete.
+If all expected outputs are complete, the task will be removed as complete.

-## Overlapping concepts?
+## Conceptual overlap?

-Setting a prerequisite satisfied in a target task is not equivalent to `cylc trigger` unless the task has only one (unsatisfied) prerequisite.
+Setting a prerequisite satisfied is not equivalent to setting the corresponding parent output completed, unless the task is an only child.

-Setting a prerequisite satisfied in a target task is not equivalent to setting the corresponding parent output completed unless the task is an only child.
+Setting a prerequisite satisfied is not equivalent to `cylc trigger`, unless the task has only one (or only one unsatisfied) prerequisite.

-## [options]:
+## Command options

-`--flow=INT`: flow to which spawned tasks belong.
-By default, all current flow numbers.
-If the target task is already spawned, merge flows.
+`--flow=INT`: flow(s) to attribute spawned tasks.
+Default: all active flows.
+If a task already spawned, merge flows.

-`--pre=PRE`: set a single prerequisite PRE to satisfied.
+`--pre=PRE`: set a single prerequisite to satisfied.

-`--pre=all`: set all prerequisites satisfied (equivalent to `cylc trigger`).
+`--pre=all`: set all prerequisites to satisfied.
+Equivalent to trigger.

-`--out=OUT`: set a single output `OUT` (and any implied outputs) to completed.
+`--out=OUT`: set a single output (and any implied outputs) to completed.

-`--out=all`: set all *expected* outputs to complete.
-For optional outputs (which may be mutually exclusive) use `--out`.
+`--out=all`: set all *expected* outputs to completed.
+For optional outputs, which may be mutually exclusive, use `--out=OUT`.

+`--expire/--forget`: allow the scheduler to forget a task (including `n>0`) without running it and without completing its outputs (or spawning children).

 ## Questions

-### 1. should we have "state reset"?

-We could sort of emulate the old reset state behaviour with `cylc reset --state=STATE`, by translating STATE to the prerequisites and outputs, and updating the task state in the DB too.

-However, I'm keen to promote the idea we don't (e.g.) reset a failed task to succeeded; instead we tell the scheduler to carrying on as if certain outputs had been completed.
-Then, the DB will better record what really happened (although perhaps we need to add additional flags to the DB to help interpret e.g. an incomplete failed task that got its expected outputs "completed" manually).

-### 2. unsetting implied outputs?

-- e.g. submitted implies submit-failed should be unset
-- however, note that unsetting an output has no effect, and seems to contradict 1.?
+Reset completed tasks to waiting?
+  - The point of this in Cylc 7 was to set tasks up for running again.
+In Cylc 8 every task in the graph is already "set up" for running in that sense.
+  - **Not needed**

+Reset a failed task to succeeded (or vice versa)?
+  - The point of this in Cylc 7 was to allow the scheduler to carry on as if the task had succeeded (note downstream tasks might need insertion etc. too).
+  - In Cylc 8 we can just tell the scheduler to carry on as if certain prerequisites were satisfied or certain outputs completed (which might in fact be the case if we fixed something external - but that still doesn't mean the failed task actually succeeded).
+This is more legit from a provenance perspective.
+  - **Not needed**

+Un-satisfying a prerequisite?
+  - If the task has already run, there's no point in doing this.
+  - If the task has not run yet, this would prevent it from running when ready, but that's what hold (or `--expire`) is for.
+  - **Not needed**

+Un-completing an output?
+    - No point, downstream action will already have been triggered.
+    - Flow-wait could be an exception (a completed manually-triggered task waits for the flow to catch up before spawning on its outputs) but expiring the task and trigger anything wanted downsteam expire the...

+## NOTES

+- expired doesn't need to be a task state!
+It would make more sense for it to be a task attribute.

+- expired needs to be flow-specific

+- we probably need another flag in the DB to record manually-reset prerequisites and outputs without overwriting earlier data